nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 ##### Passing Through Additional Custom Values in the Context

-External lightening components can inject properties using the global `window._NUXEO_` property.
+External lightning components can inject properties using the global `window._NUXEO_` property.
 This is useful if you want to use custom objects (not the main salesforce one of your page) for mapping values of the parameters of your content query.

 `window._NUXEO_` object is available in the client context as the *env* property: `context.env`.